solankiharsh/rag-at-scale/README.md

 ## Features

-- 🏭 **High throughput distrubted architecture** to handle billions of data points.
+- 🏭 **High throughput distrubted architecture** to handle lot of data.
 Allows high degrees of parallelization to optimize embedding generation and ingestion.
 - 🧱 **Data connectors** to common data sources, embedding services and vector stores.

 ## Getting Started